emartech/gap-secret-editor/README.md

 ![Privacy Settings](images/privacysetting.png)

 If the below error greets you on startup, do a computer restart.
-If it still presents clone this repository and start the application with `start-dev`.
+If it still presents, try starting the app from the terminal with `open /Applications/GAP\ Secret\ Editor.app`.

 ![Application Error](images/apperror.png)